jontssu/jontssu/README.md

 Hey there! 👋 Are you looking for a coding companion who's passionate, driven, and always up for a challenge?
 Look no further!
 Swipe right to learn more about me:

-🎓 Currently enrolled at 42 School, Helsinki, and set to graduate in February 2024.
+🎓 Currently enrolled at 42 School, Hive Helsinki, and set to graduate in February 2024.

 💻 Working on an exciting project called Cub3D.
 It's like love at first sight with 3D graphics!